-I have had dozens of jobs over the past two or more decades: Dairy Queen fry cook, telemarketer, necklace maker, retail clerk, coffee barista, day care worker, psychic hotline operator, vacuum salesperson, cocktail waitress, receptionist, customer service representative, designer, caterer, art exhibition coordinator, fund raiser, marketing specialist and event planner.
+I have had dozens of jobs over the past three decades: Dairy Queen fry cook, telemarketer, necklace maker, retail clerk, coffee barista, day care worker, psychic hotline operator, vacuum salesperson, cocktail waitress, receptionist, customer service representative, designer, caterer, art exhibition coordinator, fund raiser, marketing specialist and event planner.

-Somewhere in the midst of working those jobs and raising an amazing (if I do say so myself) child as a single mom, I earned a BFA in drawing and painting at the University of North Texas in Denton, TX, studying with Vincent Falsetta, Rob Erdle, Annette Lawrence, Robert Jessup and Ed Blackburn.
+Somewhere in the midst of working those jobs and raising a child, I earned a BFA in drawing and painting at the University of North Texas in Denton, TX, studying with Vincent Falsetta, Rob Erdle, Annette Lawrence, Robert Jessup and Ed Blackburn.
 For years afterward, I avoided a potentially unpredictable art career in lieu of something more stable and practical.
 Those days are over.
 Now is the time to paint!

 If you are interested in commissioning a portrait, please call 512-963-4892, email firstname.lastname@example.org or complete this form.

 Please note that there are no refunds, exchanges or returns on custom portraits.
 Robin Arthur (RobiniArt) reserves the right to reuse images of her original artwork and to create derivative works of art therefrom.
 By commissioning artwork from RobiniArt, customer expressly grants Robin Arthur d/b/a RobiniArt, a worldwide, non-exclusive license to use, publish, reproduce, and sell, any works based on images provided by customer, and agrees that consideration for such license has been received by customer in the form of a discount applied to the price paid by customer for their commissioned artwork.